YanWittmann/menter-lang-docs/doc/guide/md/modules.md

 These modules will show a code box at the top that shows the source code of the module.
 This is useful to see how the module is implemented and how you can use it.

+> The source code shown there _is actually_ the source code, as it currently is on the main branch of the Menter
+> repository.